About Peach County

 Property & Public Records

-Property and land records in Peach County are maintained by the Clerk of Superior Court, which serves as the county's recording office for real estate transactions.
-The Clerk's office is located in the Peach County Courthouse at 205 West Church Street, Fort Valley, GA 31030, and can be reached at (478) 825-5331.
+Property and land records in Peach County are maintained by the Clerk of Superior Court, which serves as Peach County's recording office for real estate transactions.
+The Clerk's office is located in Peach County Courthouse at 205 West Church Street, Fort Valley, GA 31030, and can be contacted through the office’s website.
 Real estate documents available for public inspection include warranty deeds, quitclaim deeds, security deeds (mortgages), deed modifications, liens (tax liens, mechanic's liens, judgment liens), easements, right-of-way agreements, plat maps, and subdivision records.

 - Certified copies of recorded documents are available from the Clerk's office for a fee of approximately $2.50 for certification plus per-page copying charges.